daanvancamp/gomoku-AI/README.md

 **roadmap(in descending priority):**

-restoring all old features that were deleted due to the redesign
+restoring the last old features that were deleted due to the redesign new features

 developped by:
 daanvancamp & wimnevelsteen